microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraMSConditionalAccessPolicy.md

 ## EXAMPLES

-### Example 1: Retrieves a list of all conditional access policies in Microsoft Entra ID.
+### Example 1: Retrieves a list of all conditional access policies in Microsoft Entra ID

 ```powershell
 Connect-Entra -Scopes 'Policy.Read.All'